technical details:

 the adults:

-- Gene Morgan as the fire chief
+- Harry Arras as the fire chief

 - Supporting role.
 He's the most prominent adult in the film.
+Listed by Maltin & Bann as Gene Morgan.

 - George B. French as the chemist